Amen-under-Wu/Amen-under-Wu/README.md

 ## Recent plan

 - find some interesting frontend things to put on my personal website
-- finish my tuozhu-cup project
+- finish my wheel and the fallen spire on it
 - try some ctf contests

 ## Contact